cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

       ...
     </settings>

-As mentioned previously, you can also provide the user credentials through following command line parameters instead:
+As mentioned previously, you can also provide the user credentials through the following command line parameters instead:

 * cf.username
 * cf.password